SimonAMcKenzie/web-weave-portfolio/README.md

 - [W3C Schools HTML Tutorial](https://www.w3schools.com/html/default.asp) - For helping me to implement a structured and accessible website portfolio.

 - [edX](https://bootcampspot.instructure.com/) - For the excellent training from the tutor Omar Patel, the knowedgshare I experienced with my fellow students, and the brilliant tutors that helped me get unstuck on many occassions.

+- [Claire Fraser](https://github.com/ClaireFraser121) - For keeping me sane, accountable, helping me problem solve and troubleshoot, motivating me when I felt out of my depth, and for being a great partner 💖

 ## License